mixedinteger/mixedinteger.github.io/README.md

-Websites for Mixed Integer Programming Workshops
+Repository for websites at https://www.mixedinteger.org